“When we passed the Affordable Care Act, I told President Obama it was a big deal – or something to that effect.”

 As president, Biden will stop this reversal of the progress made by Obamacare.
 And he won’t stop there.
 He’ll also build on the Affordable Care Act with a plan to insure more than an estimated 97% of Americans.
 Here’s how:

 - Giving Americans a new choice, a public health insurance option like Medicare.
 If your insurance company isn’t doing right by you, you should have another, better choice.
-Whether you’re covered through your employer, buying your insurance on your own, or going without coverage altogether, the Biden Plan will give you the choice to purchase a public health insurance option like Medicare.
+Whether you’re covered through your employer, buying your insurance on your own, or going without coverage altogether, Biden will give you the choice to purchase a public health insurance option like Medicare.
 As in Medicare, the Biden public option will reduce costs for patients by negotiating lower prices from hospitals and other health care providers.
 It also will better coordinate among all of a patient’s doctors to improve the efficacy and quality of their care, and cover primary care without any co-payments.
 And it will bring relief to small businesses struggling to afford coverage for their employees.

 - Increasing the value of tax credits to lower premiums and extend coverage to more working Americans.
 Today, families that make between 100% and 400% of the federal poverty level may receive a tax credit to reduce how much they have to pay for health insurance on the individual marketplace.
 The dollar amount of the financial assistance is calculated to ensure each family does not have to pay more than a certain percentage of their income on a silver (medium generosity) plan.
 But, these shares of income are too high and silver plans’ deductibles are too high.
 Additionally, many families making more than 400% of the federal poverty level (about $50,000 for a single person and $100,000 for a family of four), and thus not qualifying for financial assistance, still struggle to afford health insurance.
-The Biden Plan will help middle class families by eliminating the 400% income cap on tax credit eligibility and lowering the limit on the cost of coverage from 9.86% of income to 8.5%.
+As President, Biden will help middle class families by eliminating the 400% income cap on tax credit eligibility and lowering the limit on the cost of coverage from 9.86% of income to 8.5%.
 This means that no family buying insurance on the individual marketplace, regardless of income, will have to spend more than 8.5% of their income on health insurance.
-Additionally, the Biden Plan will increase the size of tax credits by calculating them based on the cost of a more generous gold plan, rather than a silver plan.
+Additionally, Biden will increase the size of tax credits by calculating them based on the cost of a more generous gold plan, rather than a silver plan.
 This will give more families the ability to afford more generous coverage, with lower deductibles and out-of-pocket costs.

 - Expanding coverage to low-income Americans.
 Access to affordable health insurance shouldn’t depend on your state’s politics.
 But today, state politics is getting in the way of coverage for millions of low-income Americans.
 Governors and state legislatures in 14 states have refused to take up the Affordable Care Act’s expansion of Medicaid eligibility, denying access to Medicaid for an estimated 4.9 million adults.
 Biden’s plan will ensure these individuals get covered by offering premium-free access to the public option for those 4.9 million individuals who would be eligible for Medicaid but for their state’s inaction, and making sure their public option covers the full scope of Medicaid benefits.
 States that have already expanded Medicaid will have the choice of moving the expansion population to the premium-free public option as long as the states continue to pay their current share of the cost of covering those individuals.
 Additionally, Biden will ensure people making below 138% of the federal poverty level get covered.
 He’ll do this by automatically enrolling these individuals when they interact with certain institutions (such as public schools) or other programs for low-income populations (such as SNAP).Learn more about how Biden’s plan for health care benefits communities of color >>